isomerpages/pa-corp/_our-programmes/PAssion Card.md

 by our partners, POSB and yuu Rewards Club.
 The yuu Points raised will go towards various community projects benefitting the underprivileged in the community.</p>
-<p>Not a PAssion Member yet?&nbsp;<a href="https://www.onepa.gov.sg/membership" rel="noopener nofollow" target="_blank">Sign up</a><a href="https://www.onepa.gov.sg/membership" rel="noopener noreferrer nofollow" target="_blank"> </a>for
+<p>Not a PAssion Member yet? <a href="https://www.onepa.gov.sg/membership" rel="noopener nofollow" target="_blank">Sign up</a> for
 your free PAssion e-Membership today!
 The PAssion e-Membership is available for all aged 15 and above with a valid Singpass and lets you enjoy the same PAssion privileges as a PAssion Card holder!</p>
-<p>Existing PAssion Card Members with expiring cards will<a href="https://www.onepa.gov.sg/dashboard/membership" rel="noopener nofollow" target="_blank"> </a>also
+<p>Existing PAssion Card Members with expiring cards will also have their
-have their membership auto-converted into a PAssion e-Membership 30 days before expiry.
-Access your e-Membership via&nbsp;<a href="https://www.onepa.gov.sg/dashboard/membership" rel="noopener nofollow" target="_blank">onePA</a>, and continue to enjoy PAssion deals and privileges.</p>
+membership auto-converted into a PAssion e-Membership 30 days before expiry.
+Access your e-Membership via&nbsp;<a href="https://www.onepa.gov.sg/dashboard/membership" rel="noopener nofollow" target="_blank">onePA</a>, and continue
+to enjoy PAssion deals and privileges.</p>
 <p>For more information on the PAssion e-Membership, go to&nbsp;<a href="https://www.onepa.gov.sg/passion-card/passion-ecard" rel="noopener nofollow" target="_blank">https://www.onepa.gov.sg/passion-card/passion-ecard</a>
 </p>